Card Processing & Fees Clearly Explained

-It’s time to update your menu and you’re torn.
+It’s time to update your restaurant menu and you’re torn.
 Do you keep laminating them as you’ve always done?
 Or is it time to make the switch to waterproof paper?

 We’re here to give you a few reasons why making the switch is not only cost-effective, it can also be very smart business.
 Sure, the paper might cost more up front, but when you factor in the lamination materials and cost of labor, it can actually end up costing more to laminate.